 Stop the device

-You may quit the program with CTRL+C. If the app does not exit, you may need to use CTRL+\ as well.
+If you need to stop the device, you can quit the program with CTRL+C. If the app does not exit, you may need to use CTRL+\ as well.

 The credentials for your virtual device are stored in the